erhant/chaintool/README.md

 - [Contracts](./contracts/)
 - [Frontend](./web/)

+## Examples

+See example usage of Chaintools with AgentKit [here](./sdk/README.md#usage).

 ## Methodology

-A Chaintool [agentic tool](https://github.com/erhant/chaintools/blob/main/contracts/src/AgentTools.sol#L8) is a Solidity struct that is handled by the `AgentToolRegistry` contract.
+A [Chaintool](https://github.com/erhant/chaintools/blob/main/contracts/src/AgentTools.sol#L8) is defined by a Solidity struct, and is handled by the `AgentToolRegistry` contract.
 Each struct identifies an agentic tool with the following fields:

 - `idx`: tool index, can be used to read details of a tool
 - `name`: a short & descriptive tool name.